rodrmig/myspace-music-player/README.md

 # Myspace Music Player

-This music player is a clone from the popular social network "Myspace" in the mid 2000's.
+This music player is a clone from the popular social network "Myspace" from the mid 2000's.

 ## Installation